Wynterwolf/petproject/Ruby_review_Guide.md

 **Notes**
 We’ll Use "Scaffold Generator"
  - It will create a Model, Migration To Create An Associated Table, Controller with a matching name, and a Views directory with four files.
  - It will also add the controller to the `config.ru` file and tell it to use that controller.
  - If we pass in `additional arguments` after the name of the model, we will add columns to our migration.
 	 - The default column type is string.
 	 - We can add a colon after the name of the column and specify another column type.

+**We Run The Following:**
+`corneal scaffold Post title:string content:text author_id:integer`

+**We Get This Printed**

+ - create app/models/post.rb
-We Run The Following ● corneal scaffold Post title:string content:text author_id:integer We Get This Printed ● create app/models/post.rb ● create db/migrate/20200827232626_create_posts.rb ● create app/controllers/posts_controller.rb ● insert config.ru ● create app/views/posts ● create app/views/posts/edit.html.erb ● create app/views/posts/index.html.erb ● create app/views/posts/new.html.erb ● create app/views/posts/show.html.erb We Need To Associate Users and Posts Post Class: belongs_to :author, class_name: "User" ● This informs ActiveRecord to find a User Instance that’s associated with a Post we call this method on, NOT an Author Instance. ○ The foreign_key :author_id is inferred from the fact that we have a belongs_to :author ○ If the foreign_key was something else, we would also have to add a foreign key "something_else_id" User class: has_many :posts, foreign_key: "author_id" ● Because our foreign_key is author_id we need to specify that in the option passed to has many (if we don’t, activerecord will assume the foreign key is user_id because we are invoking the macro from the User class)
+ - create db/migrate/20200827232626_create_posts.rb create app/controllers/posts_controller.rb ● insert config.ru ● create app/views/posts ● create app/views/posts/edit.html.erb ● create app/views/posts/index.html.erb ● create app/views/posts/new.html.erb ● create app/views/posts/show.html.erb We Need To Associate Users and Posts Post Class: belongs_to :author, class_name: "User" ● This informs ActiveRecord to find a User Instance that’s associated with a Post we call this method on, NOT an Author Instance. ○ The foreign_key :author_id is inferred from the fact that we have a belongs_to :author ○ If the foreign_key was something else, we would also have to add a foreign key "something_else_id" User class: has_many :posts, foreign_key: "author_id" ● Because our foreign_key is author_id we need to specify that in the option passed to has many (if we don’t, activerecord will assume the foreign key is user_id because we are invoking the macro from the User class)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMDkyMjA1NSw3NDM5NzgzMTNdfQ==
+eyJoaXN0b3J5IjpbLTEwNzYyMzE3MzcsNzQzOTc4MzEzXX0=
 -->